SungJJinKang/stl_vector_erase_multiple/README.md

 Move Assignment opeartor is called 279 times!!!!
 Everytime erase a item, Items after that item is moved a position.
 If you have not well designed move assignment opeartor, This reallocation will be disaster.
+( You can use linked list, But It's not good for cache friendly )

 This repository is made for solving this problem.